ValentinKil/ARCPythonTutorial/ARCtutorial.md

 ssh abcd1234@htc-login.arc.ox.ac.uk
 ```

 Where `abcd1234` is your actual ARC username, which should be your Oxford SSO.
-If you have not set up an SSH key, you will be prompted to enter your password.
+If you have not set up an SSH key (see [Appendix](#a3-ssh-key-setup-optional)), you will be prompted to enter your password.

 Upon logging in, you will be placed in your ARC `$HOME` directory.